DeeptiOP/FSD_project/VERCEL_RENDER_SETUP.md

 4. Choose "Connect your application"
 5. Copy the connection string
 6. Replace `<username>` and `<password>` with your database credentials
+7. Example: `mongodb+srv://admin:mypassword@cluster.mongodb.net/student-management`
-7. Paste into Render
+8. Paste into Render environment variables

 **Update `FRONTEND_URL`:** Use the Vercel URL from Part 1 (e.g., `https://fsd-student-management.vercel.app`)

 ### Step 5: Deploy Backend
 1. Click "Create Web Service"
-2. Render will build and deploy your backend
+2. Render will use the `render.yaml` and environment variables
+3. Build will run: `npm install` in the `server/` folder
+4. Start command: `npm start` (running from `server/`)
-3. Wait ~2–3 minutes for it to start
+5. Wait ~2–3 minutes for it to start
-4. Look for "Live" status (green)
+6. Look for "Live" status (green)
-5. Your backend URL will be shown (e.g., `https://fsd-student-api.onrender.com`)
+7. Your backend URL will be shown (e.g., `https://fsd-student-api.onrender.com`)

 **✅ After deployment:**
 - Test the backend: `curl https://fsd-student-api.onrender.com/`